Mortgage Preapprovals Vs. Prequalifications: Which Should You Get?

 Why Is Getting Approved For A Mortgage Important?

 Getting approval for your mortgage means that a lender has reviewed your financial situation and confirmed your ability to take on mortgage payments.

-When you get a mortgage approval, your lender estimates how much you can afford to borrow, what your interest rate could be, and how much your mortgage payments could be.
+When you get a mortgage approval, your lender estimates how much you can afford to borrow, what your interest rate could be and how much your mortgage payments could be.
 You and your real estate agent can use this information to focus on homes you can afford.

-Getting Approved With Rocket Mortgage®
+Getting Approved With Rocket Mortgage: What To Expect

-Because we’re verifying your income and assets along with your credit history, a Verified ApprovalSM is a more accurate estimate of what you can afford.1 It also carries more weight with a real estate agent and the seller, because they’ll know we verified you can afford the home you wish to buy.
+Because we’re verifying your income and assets along with your credit history, a Verified Approval is a more accurate estimate of what you can afford.
+It also carries more weight with a real estate agent and the seller, because they’ll know we verified that you can afford the home you wish to buy.

-Once you get Verified ApprovalSM, we’ll give you a Verified ApprovalSM Letter.
-You can show this to your real estate agent and the sellers as proof that we have verified how much you can afford.
+Once you get Verified Approval, we’ll give you a Verified Approval Letter.
+You can show this to your real estate agent and the sellers as proof that you can obtain a large enough mortgage to purchase the home.

 How To Get A Mortgage Preapproval

-Home Buying - 5-minute read
+Home Buying - 8-minute read

-Home Buying - 6-minute read
+Home Buying - 7-minute read